Skip to main content

 Fundamentals

-This definition is the bedrock upon which the design of any corporate must be built.
+This definition is the bedrock upon which the design of any corporate wellness program must be built.
 It is a definition that extends far beyond the common understanding of a genetic test result, reaching into the very narrative of your family’s health history.
 This legislation validates your right to privacy, ensuring that your personal health story, as told through your genes and your family’s medical past, remains yours alone.

-The core of GINA’s definition of is its breadth.
+The core of GINA’s definition of genetic information is its breadth.
 It encompasses three primary domains of your health data.
 The first is, as you might expect, the results of your own genetic tests.
 The second, and equally important, is the genetic tests of your family members.

 This is a critical point of understanding because it acknowledges that your genetic makeup is a shared inheritance.
 The third, and perhaps most frequently encountered in a wellness context, is your family medical history.
 The manifestation of a disease or disorder in a family member is considered your genetic information under this law.